hyoo-ru/mam_mol/readme.md

 - Use MAM directory as root of your project in editor
 - [Install VScode intellisense plugin for *.view.tree files](https://marketplace.visualstudio.com/items?itemName=valikov.tree-language-service)
 - [Install plugin for *.tree files](https://github.com/nin-jin/tree.d#ide-support)
-- [Install .editorconfig plugin](https://editorconfig.org/#download) or use this preferences: **TABs for indents, LF for line endings**.
+- [Install .editorconfig plugin](https://editorconfig.org/#download) or use these preferences: **TABs for indents, LF for line endings**.

 ## Create your application component

-In examples we will use namespace `my` and application name `hello`, but you could use your own namespace and application name.
+Examples use namespace `my` and application name `hello`, but you can use your own namespace and application name.

 Add **web entry point** at `./my/hello/index.html`: